sandhya-nayak/Code-Pattern-Documents/EagerExecutionInTensorFlow2.x/patternTemplate.md

 > Provide a suggested short title with a maximum of 10 words.
 The short title must start with a task- or goal-oriented verb; for example, "Build" "Create" "Detect" "Analyze" "Implement" "Write".
 You can include technologies (e.g. "blockchain"), but no product names.

-Learn about the benefits of enabling eager execution in TensorFlow.
+Learn about the benefits of enabling Eager Execution in TensorFlow.

 # Long title

 > Expand on the short title, focusing on open source or generic tools and programs.
 Include IBM product names only if that product is required in the pattern and cannot be substituted.

-See how enabling eager execution in TensorFlow makes it easier to debug and understand the flow of the code without making any significant changes in the code.
+See how enabling Eager Execution in TensorFlow makes it easier to debug and understand the flow of the code without making any significant changes in the code.

 # Author